Techno-coder/lucent/specification.md

 @load address
 item
 ```
 The `load` annotation sets where the item is to be loaded into memory.
 Specifically, it sets the memory address where the loader should copy the binary contents.
+This also sets the virtual address for the item.

 ```
 @virtual address